piyushagade/Coding-Interview-Preparation/Layer 1/Arrays/Arrays.md

 }
 ```

+---
 ### Two sum in a sorted array (Class B binary search problem)
+1) Unlike in an unsorted array, we don't require a HashTable to expedite the searching of 'complement' in the array.
+2) Instead, since, the array is sorted, we use Binary search.

 ```java
 public int[] twoSumSortedArray(int[] numbers, int sum) {
     if (numbers.length <= 1)